ashwinimarathe/rshiny_visualization/README.md

 This app is based on data from Spotify.
 The app lets the user visualize different audio features of songs from 15 genres.
+Visualize and play with the song data using [this](https://ashwinimarathe.shinyapps.io/musicvisualization/) link.
 I have also built a popularity prediction model for this data.
 The model can be found in [this](https://github.com/ashwinimarathe/Spotify-Song-Popularity-Prediction) repo.